Kevin-Tan25/CPSC210-Restaurant-Review/README.md

 - Another thing that I could have done to improve the readability of code is to refactor the GraphicalInterface class.
 Right now, all my event listeners are in one main class.
 I could have taken the snippets out to stylize and give functionality to each component.

+- Also, my AddReviewListener class had another class inside that that handles the event of a button click.
+In other words, I had to other class declarations inside the GraphicalInterface class.
+I could refactor the two subclasses out to improve the readability of the code.